FortinetCloudCSE/AppSec103-203-FortiADC/content/03Chapter3/7_Task6.md

 ![](DVWA-Adaptive-Learning19.png)

-* Review the config changes by the Adaptive Learning.
-We can see from the below screenshots, that once we accepted the recommendations from Adaptive Learning, it was added to WAF profile's modules like **HTTP Protocol Constraint**, **SQL/XSS Injection Detection** and **Bot Detection**.
+* Review the configuration changes made by Adaptive Learning.
+We can see from the below screenshots, that once we accepted the recommendations from the Adaptive Learning engine, they were automatically added to WAF's **HTTP Protocol Constraints**, **SQL/XSS Injection Detection** and **Bot Detection** modules.

 ![](DVWA-Adaptive-Learning20.png)